adejoux/nmon2influxdb/docs/content/configuration/file.md

   * **Name**: name of the tag to check
   * **Match**: the regular expression used to check the tag value.
 No need to put the regular expression between '/' characters.

+If **Measurement** is not specified, the tags will be applied to all measurements.

+To specify multiple measurements, split them by comma: **measurement1,measurement2**

 It's possible to add multiple tags for the same data: